 The pharmacokinetic profile and biodistribution of C16-Tyr-CDV was determined following IV and oral administration of 14C-C16-Tyr-CDV.
-As seen in Table 4, IV Cidofovir had a lower AUC than IV C16-Tyr-CDV and oral C16-Tyr-CDV (222, 1390, and 760 ng*hr/mL, respectively).
+As seen in Table 3, IV CDV had a lower AUC than IV C16-Tyr-CDV and oral C16-Tyr-CDV (222, 1390, and 760 ng*hr/mL, respectively).
 Oral C16-Tyr-CDV had the longest t1/2 at 38.2 hours.
 Oral bioavailability of C16-Tyr-CDV was 5.5%.
 Across all test groups, tissue levels exceeded blood levels.
-Administration of C16-Tyr-CDV prodrug resulted in a modified tissue distribution profile, as compared to CDV, with lower exposure of the kidneys and higher levels in the liver and spleen (Figure 4).
-Oral administration of the prodrug initially resulted in the highest drug levels being present in the intestine, as expected, which dropped below the levels seen in the liver by 72 hours after treatment (.levels inwere between
+When administered via IV, C16-Tyr-CDV levels were highest in the liver and spleen at 24 hours (SF.
+2), whereas IV CDV was highest in the liver and kidneys.
+Oral administration resulted in a modified tissue distribution profile at 24 hours, compared to CDV, with lower exposure of the kidneys and higher levels in the liver and spleen (Figure 4).
+Oral administration of the prodrug initially resulted in the highest drug levels being present in the intestine at 8 hours, as expected, which dropped below the levels seen in the liver by 24 hours after treatment (SF.
+3).
+At 72 hours, prodrug levels were highest in the liver, while levels in other tissues were between 10-100 ng/g.

 In vivo C16-Tyr-CDV efficacy

-To determine the efficacy of C16-Tyr-CDV against murine CMV in vivo, mice were treated with C16-Tyr-CDV, GCV, or a mock treatment (Labrasol) by oral gavage.
+To determine the efficacy of C16-Tyr-CDV against dsDNA viruses in vivo, we treated mice infected with mCMV and immunosuppressed hamsters infected with Ad6.
+Against murine CMV in vivo, mice were treated with C16-Tyr-CDV, GCV, or a mock treatment (Labrasol) by oral gavage.
 Treatment started one day prior to infection with 1x105 pfu murine CMV, strain K181, and lasted through 2 days post infection.
 At 3 days post infection, the mice were euthanized and the spleen and liver harvested to determined viral titers by plaque reduction assays.
-The C16-Tyr-CDV prodrug was equally effective as GCV in reducing viral titers to undetectable levels, supporting our in vitro observations.
-However, while C16-Tyr-CDV was more effective than placebo at increasing survival, GCV performed significantly better.
+The C16-Tyr-CDV prodrug was equally effective as GCV in reducing viral titers to undetectable levels, supporting our in vitro observations (SF.
+4).

-To determine the efficacy of C16-Tyr-CDV against Adenovirus, hamsters immunosuppressed using cyclophosphamide (CP) were infected with 3x1010 pfu/kg Ad6 and treated with 1, 3, or 10 mg/kg oral C16-Tyr-CDV daily or IP CDV every other day.
+To determine the efficacy of C16-Tyr-CDV against Adenovirus, immunosuppressed hamsters were infected with 3x1010 pfu/kg Ad6 and treated with 1, 3, or 10 mg/kg oral C16-Tyr-CDV daily or IP CDV every other day.
 Dosing was initiated one day before virus challenge (Day -1), and then continued for the duration of the study (Supplemental Table 1).
-C16-Tyr-CDV treatment reversed body weight loss for Adenovirus-challenged hamsters in a dose-dependent manner (Supp Figure 3).
+C16-Tyr-CDV treatment reversed body weight loss for Adenovirus-challenged hamsters in a dose-dependent manner (SF 5A).

 At 5 days post challenge, 5/15 animals from each treatment group were sacrificed and the organs visually inspected for pathology.
-All five untreated and 1 mg/kg C16-Tyr-CDV treated hamsters had yellow mottled livers with enlarged gall bladders, whereas 3 of 5 animals had such pathology in the 3 mg/kg C16-Tyr-CDV treatment group.
+All untreated and 1 mg/kg C16-Tyr-CDV treated hamsters had yellow mottled livers with enlarged gall bladders, whereas 3 of 5 animals had such pathology in the 3 mg/kg C16-Tyr-CDV treatment group.
 No gross pathology was observed in the 10 mg/kg C16-Tyr-CDV or CDV treatment groups.
 Serum and liver samples were also collected 5 days post challenge and analyzed for transaminase levels and viral titers, respectively.
-Animals that were sacrificed between Days 5 and 8 were also included in serum and liver titer analyses.
-The serum alanine transaminase (ALT) levels were elevated for all the Ad6-infected, vehicle-treated hamsters, whereas CDV treatment effectively alleviated liver pathology and C16-Tyr-CDV treatment mitigated liver pathology in a dose-dependent manner (Figure 4A).
-Untreated animals had very high virus titers in the liver, while C16-Tyr-CDV treatment reduced the virus burden in a dose-dependent manner and CDV treatment inhibited Adenovirus replication (Figure 4B).
+Animals that were sacrificed between Days 5 and 8 were also included in serum and liver virus titer analyses.
+The serum alanine transaminase (ALT) levels were elevated for all the Ad6-infected, vehicle-treated hamsters, whereas CDV treatment effectively alleviated liver pathology and C16-Tyr-CDV treatment mitigated liver pathology in a dose-dependent manner (Figure 5A).
+Untreated animals had very high virus titers in the liver while C16-Tyr-CDV treatment reduced the virus burden in a dose-dependent manner and CDV treatment inhibited Adenovirus replication (Figure 5B).

 In vivo C16-Tyr-CDV toxicity